Inventor Tips: How to update Your Snapshot views in your Presentation Files

 This is one of your first attempts at using the presentation environment inside of Inventor.
-You would love nothing more than to have a nice exploded view to feature on the next IDW that you send down to manufacturing.
-However, there is one problem: your snapshot views wont update in your presentation or your .idw!
+You would love nothing more than to have a view you explode to feature on the next IDW that you send down to manufacturing.
+However, there is one problem: your snapshot views won’t update in your presentation or your .idw!
 We’d love to provide you with these Inventor tips by our Autodesk support, KETIV Support team.

 Two of the main causes we’ll be looking at today are as follows: